-"And I'm currently in therapy right now.
+And I'm currently in therapy right now.
 I'm seeing a therapist . . . who understands the background that I come from, and who is able to help me, coach me through some of the complications I'm experiencing, the long-term effects of incarceration.
 And it gives me the space to walk through a plan to develop how I'm going to approach my mental health issues.
-So I want to say that and be very transparent that this is a subject that we have to talk about because . . . some of us, not all of us, have been impacted by our mental health."
+So I want to say that and be very transparent that this is a subject that we have to talk about because . . . some of us, not all of us, have been impacted by our mental health.

-The next topic we covered focused on mental health issues that the participants may have experienced during or after their incarceration.
+During the facilitated group discussions, we focused on mental health issues that the participants may have experienced during or after their incarceration.
 We asked about helpful resources in addressing mental health issues.
 We explored the role of peer mentors and learned about experiences that each individual had with various forms of peer support.
 Finally, we examined how it worked if they required prescribed medications to address their mental health issues.
+Here we present a series of themes that emerged from the participants' collective responses.
+Each theme (a bulleted statement in boldface) is supported by direct quotes from the participants.